KaetzchenGuild Officer Forum Master

 That said, desktops always tend to be a lot better than notebooks, partly because desktops have a far higher tendency to have discrete graphics cards compared to laptops.
 Basically, you'll pay probably half as much for a desktop that can play well compared to a laptop.

 Now then, what to look for.
-CPU doesn't matter much, but buy AMD and I'll drag every cleaving mob that I can on top of you Core 2 Duo is the way to go, preferably the ones with either 3, 6, or 12 MB of L2 cache (they run cooler/less electricity than the 2, 4, or 8 MB ones.)
+CPU doesn't matter much, but buy AMD and I'll drag every cleaving mob that I can on top of you tongue out Core 2 Duo is the way to go, preferably the ones with either 3, 6, or 12 MB of L2 cache (they run cooler/less electricity than the 2, 4, or 8 MB ones.)
 Quad core is currently a waste for most everyone - not all too many things are coded to make use of four threads.

 Memory - Since you're probably going to get stuck with Vista if you buy something new, you'll want 2GB minimum.
 If you're comfortable with upgrading memory yourself, chances are that it'll be cheapest to get 1GB on the system, then buy 2 1GB DIMMs and put them in yourself.
 Either way, you'll definitely want 2GB, having more doesn't hurt.